Skip to main content

 Apptainer is an alternative container solution to Docker that is more compatible with M3.
 The apptainer command is already installed systemwide, so you don't need to load any modules to use it.
 See the Apptainer documentation for a user guide.

-If you want to use Apptainer on M3, note the following:
+If you to create an Apptainer on M3, note the following:

-• You unfortunately can not apptainer build from a definition (.def) file on M3.
-Instead, you would need to build the container somewhere off of M3, then copy it over to M3.
+• Unfortunately you can not apptainer build from a definition (.def) file on M3.
+This requires root privileges.
+Instead, you would need to build the container somewhere outside of M3, then copy the sif file back to M3.

 • You can convert a Dockerfile to an Apptainer definition file using spython recipe.
 See https://singularityhub.github.io/singularity-cli/.
 You will need to install spython for yourself.